What Is a 3D Printer?

 Use of the 3D printer is on a first-come first-served basis.
 If the printer is in use, you can leave your name and phone number on a waiting list at the Circulation Desk.
 We will contact you when the printer becomes available (it might not be the same day).
 You will have one hour to return to the library and begin printing before the next person waiting is contacted.

 Before using the 3D printer, stop by the Circulation Desk with your PAC ID card.
-You'll be asked to complete a short form agreeing to follow the guidlines on this page.
 A library staff member will check out the extruder and plastic filament to your account and help you get started printing.
 You may NOT bring your own filament.
 The library provides filament.

 The MakerBot Replicator prints using the .stl file format, which most 3D modeling programs are capable of producing.
 When you open your .stl file on the computer connected to the MakerBot, it will automatically launch the Makerbot application.
 Please see the document below for more detailed instructions.